JujuAdams/Scribble/latest/scribble-methods.md

 |`x` |real    |x-coordinate of the origin, in model space|
 |`y` |real    |y-coordinate of the origin, in model space|

 Sets the origin relative to the top-left corner of the text element.
 You can think of this similarly to a standard sprite's origin as set in the GameMaker IDE.
-Using this function with [`.get_width()`](scribble()-Methods#get_width) and [`.get_height()`](scribble()-Methods#get_height) will allow you to align the entire textbox as you see fit.
+Using this function with [`.get_width()`](scribble-methods?id=get_width) and [`.get_height()`](scribble-methods?id=get_height) will allow you to align the entire textbox as you see fit.
 Please note that this function may interact in unexpected ways with in-line alignment commands so some trial and error is necessary to get the effect you're looking for.

 &nbsp;